 C – minimum security

-C1 – prisoners confined unless with an officer
+C1 – prisoners are confined unless with an officer

-C2 – can do community projects under supervision
+C2 – can do community projects under the supervision

 C3 – can go into the community without supervision on day or weekend leave, education leave or work release.

 Continuous supervision within walls